How Do We Know Jesus Rose From the Dead?

 Did Jesus actually rise from the dead?
 Does it really matter whether He did or didn't?

-Ronald Gregor Smith gives a typical reply, "So far as historicity is concerned... it is necessary to explain: We may freely say that the bones of Jesus are somewhere in Palestine.
-Christian faith is not destroyed by this admission.
+Ronald Gregor Smith gives a typical reply, "So far as historicity is concerned... it is necessary to explain: We may freely say that the bones of Jesus are somewhere in

 "On the contrary, only now, when this has been said, are we in a position to ask about the meaning of the resurrection as an integral part of the message concerning Jesus" (Secular Christianity, London, Collins, 1966, p.
 103).